Are You Interested in Becoming a Town Councillor?

 Information on Local Councils

 Horley Town Council has 18 elected councillors for 6 different wards.
-Its functions and responsibilities are listed on the main council page of this website
+Its functions and responsibilities are listed and available to view on the HTC website.

-To find out more about the role of a town councillor please refer to the National Association of Local Councils (NALC) website which provides these useful publications:
+To find out more about the role of a town councillor please refer to the National Association of Local Councils (NALC) website.

 Other useful information